Breckenridge Distillery’s whiskey innovation will surprise your palate with wine cask finished whiskies.

 Our award-winning Bourbon Whiskey gets some final grooming in 59 gallon Tawny Port casks, adding aroma and flavor of sultana raisin and maple syrup, which round out and soften the naturally spicy finish.
 Thanks to the superior Tawny Port casks, each batch flaunts a unique expression.

-The PX Sherry Cask Finish, awarded 2018 & 2019’s Best American Blended by the World Whiskies Awards, came out of Nolt’s obsession for Scotch Whiskies finished in Sherry casks along with a love for Sherry alone.
+Our most decorated finish, the PX Sherry Cask Finish, was awarded 2018 & 2019 & 2021’s Best American Blended by the World Whiskies Awards.
+The concept came out of Nolt’s obsession for Scotch Whiskies finished in Sherry casks along with a love for Sherry alone.
 It took years to find the correct cask pairing on this one as he wanted the traditional dryness of sherry to cut through.
 In the end, they needed the concentrated sugars of the Pedro Ximenez grape to soften the dry edge.
 The barrels come from an ancient Solera in the Andalusia region of Spain.
 The PX barrels impart a golden raisin characteristic, followed by a dry white pepper finish.

 This highly viscous, syrupy, wine is aged in ancient solera barrels for decades before release.
 Left to bask in these ripe, fruity vessels, our Whiskey emerged with complex layers of fig compote, orange marmalade, and licorice to complement the sweet oak and vanilla character of our world-renowned Bourbon Whiskey.